bbsonjohn/keras_CNN/README.md

 <img src="figures\FCCell.png" width = 30%>

 The following is the CNN shown in cell schematics.
 First, the images goes through layers of convolutional cells.
 Then, it goes through layers of fully-connected cells.
 Finally, it ouputs a binary classification activation.
-At the convolutional cell section, we cann see how skip-net in action.
+At the convolutional cell section, we can see how ResNet is in action.
 An intermediate activation is skewed from the output of a convolutional cell.
 Then it skips across one or a few cells, and connects directly to another convolutional cell downstream.
 The "shortcut activation" is summed to the main variable flow, in a way according to the definition of convolutional cell we defined above.

 <img src="figures\CellsSchematics.png" width = 50%>